jordicor/santa-claus-is-calling/DEPLOYMENT.md

 # Terminal 1 - Expose the web app
 ngrok http 6789

-# Terminal 2 - Expose the call processor
+# Terminal 2 - Expose the call processor (HTTP server)
-ngrok http 7777
+ngrok http 7778
 ```

 You'll get URLs like `https://abc123.ngrok.io` - save these for the next step!

 ### Option B: Cloudflare Tunnel (Best for Production)

-More reliable and you can use your own domain:
+More reliable and you can use your own domain.
+Uses the HTTP server (port 7778) since Cloudflare provides SSL:

 1. **Install cloudflared**:
    - Windows: `winget install Cloudflare.cloudflared`